Last week I posted my review of Silence the Living, a new sci-fi novel by Florida author Brian Bandell.

 BB: Exactly, they’re trying to survive.
 They obviously don’t care all that much about taking lives in the process, but they don’t do things that are unnecessary.
 They don’t kill just because they want to kill.
 They kill because it helps further their goal.

-AK: And that makes a lot of sense in the context of the story.
+AK: That makes a lot of sense in the context of the story.
 Everyone in this story, the way I see it and was reading it, was really just trying to survive.
 Which leads to my next question about the main character, Moni Williams.
 How did you think of this character?
 Why did she become your protagonist?

 BB: She’s someone who’s always cared about other people, from her time as a police officer trying to help kids.
 So that gives her a huge problem because she cares about the world.
 She doesn’t want to be selfish, but at the same time she wants to live and she wants Aaron by her side.
 She cares about people, but also has empathy for the aliens too.
 She’s caught in a weird in-between place.